gravitational/teleport/docs/4.3/trustedclusters.md

 trust between two clusters:

 * **HTTPS configuration**: when the main cluster uses a self-signed or invalid HTTPS certificate.
-* **Connectivity problems**: when a trusting cluster "east" does not show up in `tsh clusters` output on "main".
+* **Connectivity problems**: when a trusting cluster "leaf" does not show up in `tsh clusters` output on "root".
-* **Access problems**: when users from "main" get "access denied" error messages trying to connect to nodes on "east".
+* **Access problems**: when users from "root" get "access denied" error messages trying to connect to nodes on "leaf".

 ### HTTPS configuration

 If the `web_proxy_addr` endpoint of the main cluster uses a self-signed or invalid HTTPS certificate, you will get an error: "the trusted cluster uses misconfigured HTTP/TLS certificate".
-For ease of testing the teleport daemon of "east" can be started with  `--insecure` CLI flag to accept self-signed certificates.
+For ease of testing the teleport daemon of "leaf" can be started with  `--insecure` CLI flag to accept self-signed certificates.
 Make sure to configure HTTPS properly and remove the insecure flag for production use.

 ### Connectivity Problems